Pontiac, Michigan: Emergency financial manager

 From 2009 through 2013, Pontiac was under the oversight of an Emergency Financial Manager appointed by the state government.
 The Emergency Manager was authorized to make day-to-day executive and financial municipal decisions.
 The position was not subject to the usual checks and balances, nor to election.
 The first and second managers, Fred Leeb and Michael Stampfler, were appointed by Michigan Governor Jennifer Granholm.
 The third manager was Louis Schimmel, who was appointed by Governor Rick Snyder.

 In order to balance the budget, state-appointed emergency managers drastically revised labor union contracts with the city, sold off city assets such as parking meters, and privatized most public services.
 The Oakland County Sheriff's Office handles all police (saving $2 million a year) and nearby Waterford township has responsibility for fire protection (saving $3 million).
 Pontiac sold its water treatment plant for $55 million, and outsources garbage collection, animal control, vital records and street maintenance.
 Many people working in City Hall are employed by contractors.
 The city payroll has declined from 600 to 50 employees.
-The Silverdome Stadium, once valued at $22 million, was sold for $583,000 (it would end up being demolished in December 2017).
+The Silverdome Stadium, once valued at $22 million, was sold for $583,000, and subsequently demolished in December 2017.
 The emergency managers reduced the city's annual spending to $36 million from $57 million, and erased almost all of its long-term debt.

 In August 2013, Schimmel resigned as Emergency Financial Manager.
 Schimmel now serves as part of the four-member Transition Advisory Board for the city.
 Other members of the board include Deputy Oakland County Executive Bob Daddow, Rochester Hills Finance Director Keith Sawdon, and Ed Karyzno, administrator of the Michigan Department of Treasury's Office of Financial Responsibility.